JeffersonLab/Hybrid-Baryons/2pi_event_generator/README.md

 --------------------------------------------------

 The generator needs "dat" files with tabulated structure functions and fit parameters.
 They are located in the "data" subfolder inside the EG directory.
-If you move it, you need to define the environment variable "data_dir_2pi" that points to the new folder location (e.g in csh use "setenv data_dir_2pi new_path/").
+If you move it, you need to define the environment variable "data_dir_2pi" that points to the new folder location (e.g. in csh use "setenv data_dir_2pi new_path/").

 --------------------------------------------------